qirh/blog/content/post/spider-man-in-sunnyside-3.md

 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2021_peterpan.jpeg" style="width:80%">

-That's it for this post.
-Interstingly enough, all the things that I covered are in the first 15 mins of the movie.
+This is the end of part 3 :) Interstingly enough, all the things that I covered are in the first 15 mins of the movie.
 The rest of the movie does have some location that I can talk about, but they are more generic and have been covered elsewhere by other people, such as the Dr. Strange building and the statue of liberty scene.
 I hope this was a fun read for you all!